mickeyf/OpenRepos/README.md

 # If you see somethign here you like, feel free to use it
 (subject to the GNU GPL)

-I'm good if you have suggestions - especially if it makes the programs run faster or more leegantly.
-My ego is used to being knocked down - I'm married.
+I'm good if you have suggestions - especially if it makes the programs run faster or more elegantly.
+(My ego is used to being knocked down - I'm married.)

 # Copyright Info
 All Programs in this Repository are Copyright (C) 2020 Mickey Fox